mne-tools/mne-python/doc/install/mne_python.rst

   It should be something like ``C:\Users\user\anaconda3\envs\mne\python.exe`` (Windows) or ``/Users/user/anaconda3/envs/mne/bin/python`` (macOS).
-- `Visual Studio Code`_ (often shortened to "vscode") is a development-focused text editor that supports many programming languages in addition to Python, includes an integrated terminal console, and has a rich ecosystem of packages to extend its capabilities.
+- `Visual Studio Code`_ (often shortened to "VS Code" or "vscode") is a development-focused text editor that supports many programming languages in addition to Python, includes an integrated terminal console, and has a rich ecosystem of packages to extend its capabilities.
 Installing `Microsoft's Python Extension
   <https://marketplace.visualstudio.com/items?itemName=ms-python.python>`__ is
   enough to get most Python users up and running.
-Visual Studio Code is free and open-source.
+VS Code is free and open-source.
 - `Atom`_ is a text editor similar to vscode, with a package ecosystem that includes a `Python IDE package <https://atom.io/packages/ide-python>`__ as well as `several <https://atom.io/packages/atom-terminal>`__